 If your work affects a main river, you will need to apply to the Environment Agency for consent.

 The application fee is £50 per structure, which should be paid by cheque and posted with the application form which can be downloaded below.

-Once your application is received with the appropriate fee, we have two months to determine your application.
+Once your application is received with the appropriate fee, we have 2 months to assess your application.
 You will receive written confirmation within this period whether consent has been granted or not.